dongcarl/PeanutCracker/README.txt

 			Go to the following link http://webuser.hs-furtwangen.de/~dersch/jasymca2/indexEN.html
 			Click on Downloads > Jasymca
 			This will download a folder
-			Inside the folder, look for the Aplikation folder This will contain a Jasymca.jar file
+			Inside the folder, look for the "Applikation" folder This will contain a Jasymca.jar file
 			Select this, and then add it as an External .JAR to the src folder of the PeanutCracker Project